 Some aspects of this ancient festival still survive in modern-day Egypt, although under a slightly different guise honoring a 12th-century Muslim saint, Abu el-Haggag.
 A cloth from his grave is draped on a specially painted and decorated boat, which is then placed on a cart drawn by camels.
 The cart and its "barque" is processed through the streets of Luxor accompanied by a military escort, local clerics, and the descendants of the el-Haggag family.

-Many thanks to Rev. Neferuhethert of the House of Netjer, whose extensive research into the festivals of ancient Egypt is used as reference here.
+Many thanks to Imakhu Neferuhethert of the House of Netjer, whose extensive research into the festivals of ancient Egypt is used as reference here.
 Visit her beautiful Domain of Hethert (Hathor) to learn more about these ancient festivals, and other aspects of Kemetic life and worship.